ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### C. Social and External Extension (4E Cognition)
 The combined model is viewed as a "properly structured system" that implements a fully extended and embedded approach to cognition, falling under the 4E (embodied, embedded, enactive, extended) framework.
-- Distributed Alpha Function: The system is inherently distributed, moving the Alpha Function from a purely intrapsychic process to one distributed across the system.
+- Distributed System Support: The system distributes *inputs and stabilization* across Human + AI + Journal + Time, while Alpha-Function remains the intrapsychic transformer.
-- The Constitutive Journal: The journal, where writing engages both motor (Channel 1) and semantic (Channel 2) processing simultaneously, is recognized as an External Alpha Function that is constitutive to the transformation process, providing a stable ground for integration.
+- The Constitutive Journal: The journal, where writing supports embodied pacing/verification (Channel 1) alongside semantic articulation (Channel 2), is a constitutive external substrate that captures and stabilizes metabolized alpha-elements over time that is constitutive to the transformation process, providing a stable ground for integration.
 - System-Level Dialogue: The entire architecture (Human + Journal + AI + Time) achieves system-level dialogue, which is necessary because knowledge is situated and inseparable from activity, context, and culture.

 ### 3. Novelty and Contribution of the Holistic Synthesis